-Hardwick Primary School will ensure that any complaints concerning the support provided to pupils with medical conditions will be investigated appropriately and in line with the school Complaints Policy (available on the school website).
+The Academy will ensure that any complaints concerning the support provided to pupils with medical conditions will be investigated appropriately.

 Should parent/carers be dissatisfied with the support provided, they should discuss their concerns directly with the Academy.
 If, for whatever reason this does not resolve the issue, they may make a formal complaint via the Academy's complaints procedure.